-These core components form the foundation of a practice-based audit methodology.
+These essential elements form the foundation of a practice-based audit methodology.
 An auditor's fidelity to these steps is critical for conducting a high quality, reliable, objective, and comprehensive audit.
 It is important to remember that the primary purpose of the onsite phase of the PREA audit is to assess the day-to-day practices used by facility staff to promote sexual safety.
 It is not appropriate to focus only or primarily on written policies and procedures when conducting a PREA audit.
 The importance of auditors' observations, interviews with staff and inmates, and review of facility documentation is reflected in Standard 115.401(e), which states, "The agency shall bear the burden of demonstrating compliance with the standards."
 Therefore, an agency must be compliant not only in policy but must also demonstrate institutionalization of the Standards in its day-to-day practices.
 An agency or facility that is unable to provide sufficient evidence of compliance, or provides substantially conflicting information or evidence regarding compliance, has failed to meet its burden.
 Significantly, the unavailability of documentation or information required to adequately evaluate and demonstrate compliance requires a finding of "Does Not Meet Standard" for Standard 115.401(e).

 While working onsite, auditors should rely on the Auditor Compliance Tool to gather and organize information they will use to make compliance determinations.
 The Auditor Compliance Tool walks the auditor step by step through each provision of every Standard, pairing the provision itself with the detailed requirements for compliance and noting how, as well as when, during the audit process the auditor should verify that the facility meets those requirements.
 Auditors must keep thorough notes while working on site.
 Notes are a critical element of the audit process because they help auditors recall important details when it comes time to write the audit report.
-They are also required under Standard 115.401(j), which states,

-"The auditor shall retain and preserve all documentation (including, e.g., video tapes and interview notes) relied upon in making audit determinations.
+They are also required under Standard 115.401(j), which states, "The auditor shall retain and preserve all documentation (including, e.g., video tapes and interview notes) relied upon in making audit determinations.
 Such documentation shall be provided to the Department of Justice upon request."
 For this reason, the Auditor Compliance Tool provides space for the auditor to describe observations, reflections, follow-up questions, and other comments.
-When onsite, the auditor should also verify any information that the facility provided during the pre-onsite audit phase that may lead to a finding of noncompliance with the Standards.
+Auditors using the Online Audit System can take notes directly in the system or upload any notes taken outside of the system (e.g. handwritten and scanned).
+When onsite, the auditor should also verify any information that the facility provided during the preonsite audit phase that may lead to a finding of noncompliance with the Standards.
 Using the Auditor Compliance Tool consistently throughout the audit allows the auditor to keep track of the evidence collected for each Standard and more easily identify those Standards that may need additional follow up while onsite.